-Active participation and homework: Participating fully in the Zoom sessions and completing all activities for any asynchronous sessions is expected.
+Active participation and homework: Participating fully and completing all activities for any in person or asynchronous sessions is expected.
 Class sessions are the primary venue for practicing and speaking Spanish, and speaking is one of the skills that this course develops.
 As such, regular attendance and participation are key to success in this course.
-Participation includes joining the Zoom session, following instructions given, speaking up during discussions and during activities in breakout rooms, and volunteering to ask and answer questions.
-Work is not an extenuating circumstance for not attending a lecture.
-Students whose microphones, or cameras do not work, and who do not respond when called upon to participate will be marked as absent.
-Each instructor will provide guidelines on how to participate fully.
-Failure to abide by the Zoom class etiquette and guidelines listed above will result in a deduction to the participation grade.
-Each instructor will provide instructions for homework assignments.
+Participation includes following instructions given, speaking up during discussions and during activities, and volunteering to ask and answer questions.
+Failure to abide by the class etiquette and guidelines listed above will result in a deduction to the participation grade.
 Homework assignments must be completed by the deadline and could involve but are not limited to D2L quizzes (for practice), audio/video recordings, listening practice, vocabulary practice, and grammar practice.

 Chapter Tests: At the end of each chapter, a quiz will be completed in D2L that will involve, reading, writing, listening, vocabulary and grammar.
-You may use your textbook when taking these quizzes.
+You may not use your textbook when taking these quizzes.
 Do not use an online translator.
 Do not consult with any other individuals.
+All tests will be posted in advance before the due date.
+Each test is timed; once you start a test on D2L, you have 60 minutes to complete it.
+To allow for technical problems, completed tests can be submitted up to 90 minutes from the start time.
 Work, tests for other courses, and/or trips are not valid excuses for re-scheduling a test.

 Cultural Activities: These will accompany each chapter and will involve responding to the prompt in the D2L discussion forum in order to delve deeper into the cultural concepts presented in each chapter.
+Research should be done.

-Individual Small Projects: These 4 small projects accompany each of the 4 chapters and offer a chance to speak or write what has been taught in each chapter.
+Individual Small Projects: These 4 projects accompany each of the 4 chapters and offer a chance to speak or write what has been taught in each chapter.
 The projects will be posted in the D2L discussion forum or turned in via the D2L Dropbox.
 More instructions will be provided for each project.